-- Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2) Go to Network > MAC Clone, select Clone MAC Address and click Save.
+- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
+Enable DMZ: Go to Forwarding > DMZ.
+Select Enable and enter your IP address in the DMZ Host IP Address field, and then Click Save.